 5GS can support Unicast Service from IPTV network directly.

 In order to obtain the multicast service from IPTV network, the Multicast Packets transmission procedure should be performed.
+The procedure in figure 7.7.1.1-3 describes how the 5G-RG joins an IP multicast group.